How do I manage my ankle sprain?

 • Try to make small movements with your ankle gently

-If all goes well, then you can be more reassured.
+If all goes well, then we can already feel more reassured.

-You can try putting your foot on the ground without putting weight on it and see how it goes.
-Just being able to put your foot on the ground is a good sign, even if only 10-20% of your weight is tolerable.
-If you are able to limp 3-4 steps, it is an even better sign.
+You can try putting your foot down without putting any weight on it and see how it goes.
+Just being able to put your foot down is a good sign, even if only 10-20% of your weight is tolerable.
+If you can limp 3-4 steps, that's an even better sign.

-*If you are unable to put any weight on your foot (not even a tiny bit), you should consult a physiotherapist or your doctor to make sure there is no fracture.
+If you are unable to put any weight on your foot (even a little bit), you should consult a physical therapist or your doctor to make sure there is no fracture.

-*Note that the fear of pain or injury on the spot can make us very apprehensive and unwilling to put weight on the foot.
-It is important to take the necessary time to calm down before attempting to put a little weight on it.
+It should be noted that fear of pain or injury at the time can cause us to be very fearful and unwilling to put weight on the foot.
+It is important to take the time needed to calm down before attempting to put a little weight on it.

 The acute phase 0-48 hours: